Oldsmobile Firenza: Overview

-Although closely related to its J-body siblings, the Oldsmobile Firenza was badge engineered with distinctively Oldsmobile front and rear-end styling found on larger Oldsmobiles of the time.
-The upper portion of the Firenza front end featured quad rectangular headlights separated by signal lights in recessed housings, with a sloped body-color panel between the recesses.
-The dashboard unit was a unique design shared only with the Buick Skyhawk.
+As a badge engineered, variant of the GM J-car platform, the Firenza received its own front and rear-end styling.
+The upper portion of the Firenza front end featured quad rectangular headlights separated by signal lights in recessed housings, with a sloped body-color panel between the headlights.
+The dashboard unit was shared with the Buick Skyhawk.

 A horizontal-barred grille was mounted in the lower portion of the front fascia.
 The rear featured nearly square taillights with a slight wraparound at the outboard ends of the upper rear panel.
 The suspension was shared with the front-wheel-drive Omega and Cutlass Ciera, which consisted of MacPherson struts, lower control arms, coil springs and a stabilizer bar for the front, and a torsion-beam rear axle, along with coil springs and rear stabilizer bars.

 The Firenza was launched with a 2.0-liter OHV inline four-cylinder engine as the sole powerplant, but an overhead-cam 1.8-liter engine was added during the model year.
 Oldsmobile did not utilize turbo on these engines, while Buick and Pontiac offered a turbo.

 Wraparound amber turn signal lights were added immediately outboard of the headlights for 1984.
 In 1985, the 2.8 L LB6 V6 was added as an option with the GT package.